jackchau102/Color-Game/README.md

-# Color-Game
+rbl# Color-Game
-RGB Color Game \n
+RGB Color Game

 Written using vanilla JS, HTML/CSS, and Bootstrap

 Functionality:
-  • Once the game is started, player will be asked to pick the right RGB color \n
+  • Once the game is started, player will be asked to pick the right RGB color
   • Game helps with beginners who are trying to get a sense of how RGB works

 To play, choose two mode: